jrean/laravel-user-verification/README.md

 ### Migration

-The table representing the user must be updated with two new columns, `verified` and `verification_token`.
+The table representing the user must be updated with one new column`verified`.
+Additional a new table `confirmation_tokens` must be added, which stores the confirmation tokens and an expiration date.
 This update will be performed by the migrations included with this package.

-**It is mandatory that the two columns are on the same table where the user's e-mail is stored.
-Please make sure you do not already have those fields on your user table.**
+**It is mandatory that the one column is on the same table where the user's e-mail is stored.
+Please make sure you do not already have this field on your user table.**

 To run the migrations from this package use the following command: